I am no expert on the topic of the stages of culture shock.

 Navigating the unknown and walking through some big, ambiguous block of new culture awareness, self-discovery and spiritual growth.

-I wish I knew more, had prepared more, understood more what this could look like.
+I wish I knew more, had prepared more, understood more what the stages of culture shock could look like.
 Oh, I knew it would come.
 I knew we would go through it.
 But it felt like such a mysterious title for what seemed so obvious.
 Of course, we would experience some kind of shock… we were moving across the world!

 So right now, with a few questions from all of you, I’m striving to take a step back from everything and get a good look at this whole, magnificent topic of culture shock.